cpacilio/marvel_continuity/README.md

 - DD #271-276, 278-282 (_Animal rights, Number Nine, Ultron, Inhumans, Blackheart & Mephisto, Silver Surfer_)

 DD #297-300 (_Last Rites, fall of the Kingpin_)

+Elektra: Assassin #1-8
+[A surreal book whose place in the continuity is discussed.
+Some place it before Miller's run on DD, some place it here.]

 ### Hulk